jdecaron/c19coalition/_posts/2020-07-17-c19-coalition-volunteer-highlight-alizay-rizvi.md

   since the pandemic began.

-  As a Texas native, Alizay Rizvi saw first-hand the toll COVID-19 was taking on her community but also realized how many were not acknowledging the pandemic
+  As a Texas native, Alizay Rizvi saw first-hand the toll COVID-19 was taking on her community but also realized how many were not acknowledging the pandemic...
 ---
 ![](/assets/uploads/img_0124.jpg)